Maryland Wing Civil Air Patrol

 Maryland Wing, Civil Air Patrol (abbreviated MDWG) is the highest echelon of Civil Air Patrol in the U.S. state of Maryland.
 Its headquarters (HQ) is located in Granite, Maryland on the site of a former Nike Missile Base (BA-79).
 Granite is a tiny unincorporated community just northwest of Woodstock; the missile base and HQ have a listed mailing address of 3085 Hernwood Road Woodstock, MD.
 The Maryland Wing oversees 26 primary subordinate squadrons located throughout the state, including four school enrichment programs.
-The wing currently has a fleet of 11 aircraft made up of Cessna 172s, 182s, 206 and a Gippsland GA-8 Airvan.
-More than 1,400 members serve in Civil Air Patrol’s Maryland Wing.
+The wing currently has a fleet of 11 aircraft made up of Cessna 172s and 182s.
+More than 1,800 members serve in Civil Air Patrol’s Maryland Wing.

 Mission

 The Maryland Wing performs the three missions of Civil Air Patrol: providing emergency services; offering cadet programs for youth; and providing aerospace education for both CAP members and the general public.

 Emergency services

 Civil Air Patrol provides emergency services, which includes performing search and rescue and disaster relief missions; as well as assisting in humanitarian aid assignments.
 CAP also provides Air Force support through conducting light transport, communications support, and low-altitude route surveys.
 Civil Air Patrol can also offer support to counter-drug missions.